alamparelli/blog/content/posts/my-first-post.md

 It felt essential to have a space where I can continue sharing my thoughts and keep you updated on my upcoming projects.
 I value this blog a lot—not only for myself (I might be the only reader for now!) but also for you, future visitors.

-Feel free to leave a message or follow me on social media so we can share and connect around all the exciting things currently in progress.
+Don't hesitate to subscribe to the RSS feed or leave me a message via the [portfolio website](https://portfolio.lamparelli.eu/contact) so we can share and connect around all the exciting things currently in progress.
 This blog will be a space for ideas and connections, where I hope to build something meaningful with you.

-Don't hesitate to subscribe to the RSS feed or leave me a message via the [portfolio website](https://portfolio.lamparelli.eu/contact).